Inspect network activity in Microsoft Edge DevTools

 The network connection of the computer that you use to build sites is probably faster than the network connections of the mobile devices of your users.
 By throttling the page, you get a better idea of how long a page takes to load on a mobile device.

-Long-press Reload and then select Empty Cache And Hard Reload.
+Long-press Reload () and then choose Empty Cache And Hard Reload.

 The Empty Cache And Hard Reload workflow is only available when DevTools is open.